 - Deleting a user profile might also fix Google Chrome.

-Google Chrome might be the world’s foremost browser, but that doesn’t mean it always works as expected.
-Some users who have upgraded to Windows 11 have said on forums that Chrome isn’t working for them.
+Google Chrome might be the world’s major browser, but that doesn’t mean it always works as expected.
+For example, some users who have upgraded to Windows 11 have said on forums that Chrome isn’t working for them.

 When Chrome isn’t working, it crashes when users try to launch it.
 Consequently, users can’t open and utilize that browser.
 Sometimes it will show an error message like Google Chrome has stopped working and closed.

 Is Google Chrome a non-starter for you in Windows 11?
-If so, there are numerous ways you might be able to kick-start that browser.
+If so, you might be able to kick-start that browser in numerous ways.

 Try applying the potential resolutions below to get Chrome up and running in Windows 11.

-What can I do if Windows 11 Chrome won’t open?
+What can I do if Chrome is not working on my Windows 11 PC?

 1. Run Google Chrome as an administrator